Piledriver (professional wrestling): Danger and precautions

 The piledriver is generally considered a dangerous maneuver in wrestling because of the potential impact on the head and compression of the neck.
 The proper way to execute the move, in most cases, is for the wrestler performing the move to tuck the opponent's head between their legs before falling to the mat (there are variations that are performed differently, as the list below indicates).
 If done in this manner, the wrestler receiving the move will land with little or no contact made with the mat, and thus not run the risk of injury.
 If the head is not secured and is protruding from between the wrestler's legs, the wrestler receiving the move risks serious injury and potential paralysis, as they will likely land with the entire weight of their body on the top of their head.
 Perhaps the most famous example of an injury from an improperly performed piledriver came at the 1997 WWF SummerSlam event.
 In a match between Owen Hart and Stone Cold Steve Austin, Hart was to perform a reverse piledriver on Austin, who later said that he was not sure if the move was a good idea to perform, as he was unsure if his head could properly be protected.
 As Austin had feared, Hart botched the move and dropped Austin on top of his head.
 The impact jammed Austin's neck and left him temporarily paralyzed.
 He continued and finished the match, but stayed away from the ring for two months to recover from the injury.
 The physical demands of Austin's standing as one of the top stars in the WWF did not allow much downtime for him to rest and take care of the injury, and as his career progressed, the damage got worse.
-Austin underwent surgery on his neck in 1999, but it never fully healed.
+Austin underwent fusion surgery on his neck in 1999, but it never fully healed.
 By 2002, Austin's doctors told him that he risked permanent disability if he did not retire, and he finally did so in April 2003.